arrowhealth/bridge-sdk/README.md

 # Bridge SDK

-Bridge SDK provides web applications the ability to integrate with the Bridge Platform.
+The Bridge SDK provides an API to communicate with the Bridge platform

-### Setup
+### Getting Started

 #### NPM